HPG ordinance background - collage 2

 We Write the Regulations that Make Your Community’s Vision a Reality

 The law is your most important tool for improving your community.
-If your local ordinances (or “code”) are a mess, your local government operations and development environment probably is too.
+If your local ordinances (or “code”) are a mess, your local government operations and development environment probably are too.
 We use our years of experience and unique ordinance-drafting process to create effective laws that bring order to your community.

 What Makes Our Code Special